VMLujanJr/employee-footprint/README.md

 An application that manages a company's employee database.

-You may visit the deployed [website](https://shielded-shelf-02439.herokuapp.com/) to try it out for yourself!
+You may visit the deployed [video](https://drive.google.com/file/d/1ZirKzdH9azoJd2dZfYkgOCVrLm2-JohA/view) to see it for yourself!

 ## Table of Contents